 When you don’t have a clue what this means, let me explain it.
 Usually, the terms Poets and Quants are used by many Business Schools for the identification of:

 - Students that have strong problem-solving skills and are grasping math problems pretty easily.
 These are called Quants.

 Quants are those students that, when dealing with systematic Math lessons, are soon feeling comfortable and solve math problems quickly.

 Poets, then again, are perceiving those same math lessons as highly challenging and often “too fast-moving.”
 Then some students can combine both of these skills.

-So when preparing for the Math Test on the GED exam, try to identify your math skills.
+So when preparing for the Math test of the GED exam, try to identify your math skills.
 If you know your predisposition, optimizing the best learning strategy to avoid disappointment will be easier.

 Both Quants and Poets will be able to pass all four GED subject tests; It’s just that “Poets” may need more of their time to get all set for the GED Math Test.